FidelusAleksander/prompt-action/README.md

 </details>

-### Use variables in Prompts 🔧
+### Templating with Variables

 You can create dynamic prompts using [Nunjucks](https://mozilla.github.io/nunjucks/) templating and YAML variables with the usage of the `vars` parameter.

 ```yaml
 - uses: FidelusAleksander/prompt-action@v1